 |Check Engine||Appears if an Electronic Fuel Injection (EFI) related fault occurs.
 Do not operate the vehicle if this warning appears.
 Serious engine damage could result.
 Your Polaris Dealer can assist.|

-The button located near the instrument cluster is used to toggle through the mode options available.
+The mode button (1) is located near or on the instrument cluster.
+Use this button to toggle through the mode options available.